daniel-j-henderson/MPASsible-lat-lon-program/README.md

 **SPATIAL DIMENSION** - This refers to the dimensions nCells, nEdges, and nVertices.
 Without one of these, there is nothing to interpolate.

 ##HOW TO BUILD
-Just make the makefile and you'll be fine
+Just make the makefile with your preferred compiler as the target (I support ifort or gfortran right now), e.g. 'make gfortran'.

 ##HOW TO RUN
 1. Edit the namelist called namelist.input